hugomcarvalho/hugomcarvalho/README.md

 ### Hi there 👋

 - 👋 Hi, I’m @hugomcarvalho
-- 👀 I’m interested in Mobile development.
+- 👀 I’m interested in Cybersecurity.
-- 🌱 I’m currently learning Kotlin and React development.
+- 🌱 I’m currently certified by CompTIA Security+ and CySA+.
-- 💞️ I’m looking to collaborate on mobile and startups tech creations.
+- 💞️ I’m looking to collaborate cybersecurity tools creation.
 - 📫 How to reach me:
 LinkedIn: https://www.linkedin.com/in/hugocarvalhoo/
-E-mail: hugomarianocar@gmail.com